giniedp/fancygrid/README.md

 In your job/index.html.haml

-    = railsgrid :job
+    = fancygrid :job

-In your railsgrid/_cells.html.haml
+In your fancygrid/_cells.html.haml

     - if column.column_name == "job[action]"
       = link_to "Edit", edit_job_path(item)